TanayChowdhury/movie_list/README.md

 ```

 ## Output
-The default web browser in the local system will open up on completing any one of the above methods and a movie trailer website featuring the movie lists stored in the 'media.py' file will pop up.
+The default web browser in the local system will open up on completion of any one of the above executing methods and a movie trailer website featuring the movie lists stored in the 'media.py' file will pop up.